The Real Cost of Freedom: Losing love again & again.

 To Everyone Going Through a Breakup: A Final Word

-If you’re in the middle of a breakup, there’s something my friends, Celine and Louise, told me:
+If you’re in the middle of a breakup, there’s something my friends told me:

 Millions, if not billions, of people have been where you are.
 And for each one of them, it was hard.

 I don’t know anyone who’s had a “great” breakup.
 It always feels terrible—whether you’re the one who ended it or the one left behind.
+I still watch my phone every 10 minutes, hoping for a “sign” from her.
+I still cry in my sleep thinking of her.
 But that’s what makes us human.
 That’s what makes us lovers.
 We’re resilient.
 We fall, we hit rock bottom, and we go even lower.
-And every time we reach back out to that person, it’s like digging our own grave.
+Every time we reach back out to that person, it’s like digging our own grave…

 Ma liberté